 The degree programmes Mechanical Engineering and Maritime Engineering are subject to a joint BSA.
 This means that if you get a negative BSA for one of these programmes, you will not be able to enrol on the other programme for a period of four years.

 You will receive recommendations at the following times:

 - March: interim recommendation based on results from the first semester.

 - Start of August: interim recommendation based on results from the first and second semester.

 - End of August: definitive BSA based on the results from the entire first academic year, including any resits taken in August.

 The interim recommendations provide an indication of whether or not you will achieve a positive BSA.
 If you have received a negative interim recommendation, it is important to determine the reason for your academic results.
-You can always contact your faculty’s academic counsellor.
+We advise you to contact your faculty’s academic counsellor.
 You can also contact the Career & Counselling Services about workshops and training courses to improve your study skills.

 The definitive BSA is issued no later than 31 August.

 *If you are not officially enrolled at TU Delft this may have consequences for your tuition fees, student grant and student travel pass.
 You can find more information about enrolling and terminating your enrolment here.